We hope this section offers some valuable content. Find below a number of bite-size pieces, which are recreated on a single page here.

 1. How Money Really Works

-This is our first example of how money really works.
-We're going to build a small financial system to show how a community creates and uses money, and how things like banks and debt really work too.
+In order to show how money really works, we can build a simple example.
+We'll show how communities create and use money, and how things like banks and debt really work too.

 We'll keep it very simple.
-We're going to start with a very small community, a community of just 5 people, who have skills they want to trade in a local economy.
-We can build up a small financial system to show how they will interact with each other using money and doing so will capture the way we interact with each other in much larger societies, indeed the world as a whole, today.
+We'll start with a very small community, a community of just 5 people, who have skills they want to trade among themselves - something we could call a 'local economy'.
+We'll build a small financial system that shows how they will interact with each other through money and doing so will capture how we interact with each other in much larger societies, indeed the world as a whole, today.

 A Basic Financial System

 The above table shows the community members' finances at the beginning.
 The fact that the table is filled with zeros means there's no money in this community yet.
 But that's not a problem, because Mark, Jo, Cassie, Lauren and Sean all read the moneytruth.org website and they know perfectly well how to get the system up and running.